oerich/EDA397/README.md

 1. A **Software Development project** where you work in groups to develop an Android or iOS app using agile practices.

-2. A  **[Post-mortem Report][PMR]** that outlines your experience with agile practices during the software development project. (individual)
+2. A  **[Post-mortem Report][PMR]** that outlines your group's experience with agile practices during the software development project.

 3. A **Written exam**  based on the main course book, the papers listed in the table above and the material presented in lectures as well as on your project.

 To pass the course it is extremely important that you read all the course material, participate in lectures and are active in and finish your project.
-If you do not you will fail!
+If you do not, you will fail!
 Remember that this is a master level course and requires considerably more than most bachelor level courses.

 Your final grade will be set according to the [Grading Policy][GP]